Indulgent Creme Brulee Cookies

-Looking for more frosted cookies?
-Try soft pumpkin cookies with cream cheese frosting or frosted eggnog cookies.
+Looking for more frosted holiday desserts?
+Try soft pumpkin cookies with cream cheese frosting, frosted eggnog cookies, or pumpkin cinnamon rolls.

 cookies with caramelized creme brulee topping with cream cheese frosting